Outer-Rim-Armory/Aux-Mod/README.md

 ## Communication System for Deaf Players
 Keeli Company does what it can to meet the needs of players because everyone deserves the ability to play.
 The original system was created by Mithu Ral (`jenenna985` on [Discord](https://discord.com/)) of the [House Kandosii](https://discord.com/invite/KPRMagqwAc) Arma 3 unit, but allows their code to be used freely.
 This system was then expanded upon for further functionality.

 This system is packed together with the [Keeli Company Aux Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2791896289) but is also included as a separate mod download for other groups to use freely.
+You can find the original mod [created by Jenna here](https://github.com/DartRuffian/A3-ChatWheel).

 **This system is a work-in-progress, and is currently not public *yet*.**